 There is a wide spectrum of manifestations and underlying causes for post-operative symptoms.
 Some of the common ones include Sphincter of Oddi dysfunction, common bile duct stones, bile duct injuries, gastrointestinal disorders, pancreatic diseases, or other pre-existing conditions such as gastritis or food sensitivities.
-Another probable cause that is often overlooked is the possibility of gallbladder scar tissue pain.
+Gallbladder scar tissue pain is just one of the many possible sources of discomfort.

 Whether a laparoscopic cholecystectomy or open surgery was employed in taking out the gallbladder, scar tissue pain is inevitable during recovery and the healing process varies from person to person.
 Aching around the incision site or abdominal discomfort from the gas used to inflate the belly is normal.
 Unfortunately, some patients still feel terrible even weeks or months after the operation.
 The symptoms can be similar to a gallbladder attack – pain in the upper right side of the torso, behind the rib cage, and can radiate through to the upper back.
 To some though, it’s just a dull pinching pain that is more of a distraction and inconvenience.